lukasja111/lean-etherium-fork-choice/README.md

-# lean-etherium-fork-choice
+# Lean-Ethereum Fork-Choice

-Lean-Ethereum client-side fork-choice implimentation.
+Lean-Ethereum client-side fork-choice implementation.

-Basic fork-choice implementation rewritten from Lean-Ethereum python.
+This is a basic fork-choice implementation rewritten from Lean-Ethereum Python.

-TO-DO:
+## TO-DO
--- Implement a function which would check whether the block is within Justifable window -- Add more complex login in fn on_attestation currently function assumes that votes are always valid, need to implement a function which would check it.
+- [ ] Implement a function to check whether the block is within a justifiable window
+- [ ] Add more complex logic in `fn on_attestation` (currently assumes that votes are always valid)
+- [ ] Implement a function to validate votes
--- Add testing
+- [ ] Add testing
--- Merge with first teams code and try to integrate our fork-choice implementation with their modules.
+- [ ] Merge with the first team’s code and try to integrate our fork-choice implementation with their modules